gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

 #### DkThreadExit

-    void DkThreadExit(void);
+    void DkThreadExit(PAL_PTR clear_child_tid);

-This API terminates the current thread.
+This API terminates the current thread. `clear_child_tid` is the pointer to memory that is erased on thread exit to notify LibOS (which in turn notifies the parent thread if any); if `clear_child_tid` is NULL, then PAL doesn't do the clearing.

 #### DkThreadResume